 About the search results: DAEN - medicines

-There are two types of search results:
+There are two types of results shown in tables:

 The total number of cases in the medicine summary is usually less than the sum of the number of MedDRA reaction terms because multiple adverse events have been reported for some patients.